Yanaon: Reason for European interests

-The French in their earlier records do mention of their interest in establishing trade in the Northern Circars, which lie in the coastal regions of Hyderabad sultanate.
-The Northern circars are very important as they sway big influence in the court of Deccan Subah.
-This Subah is indeed the most important among all other provinces of Mughal empire in the Indian peninsula.
-The Mughal empire considers Deccan as their principal power.
+The French in their earlier records does mention their interest in establishing trade in the Northern Circars, which lie in the coastal regions of the Hyderabad sultanate.
+The Northern circars are very important as they sway a big influence in the court of Deccan Subah.
+This Subah is indeed the most important among all other provinces of the Mughal empire in the Indian peninsula.
+The Mughal Empire considers Deccan as their principal power.
 In some old records, it was mentioned as Ayanaon, a big village in the Circar of Rajamindri, situated along the Ingiram river.
-This French establishment very well flourished before the setback and failures of French during the Seven Years' War.
-From this town and its surroundings beautiful towels are manufactured.
+This French establishment very well flourished before the setback and failures of the French during the Seven Years' War.
+From this town and its surroundings, beautiful towels are manufactured.
 These towels are referred as guinées du Nord.
 As per the 1783 report by French, "one judges the fineness of this cloth by the number of Conjons...These guineas of Yanaon were made of 'roui' Cotton which has very long threads" (sic).

-Apart from the above political reason, the areas in and around Yanaon were very fertile and textile industry flourished.
+Apart from the above political reason, the areas in and around Yanaon were very fertile and the textile industry flourished.
 The English and Dutch also established many colonies in the Circars of Rajamundry and Ellore.
-In these circars, the English had colonies in Veeravasaram (1634), Narsapuram/Madapollam (1679), Injaram (1708), Coringa (1759), Neelapalli (1751),Bendamurlanka (1751) and the Dutch made their presence in Palakollu (1613), Draksharama (1633), Jagannathapuram (1734).
+In these circars, the English had colonies in Draksharama (1633), Veeravasaram (1634), Narsapuram/Madapollam (1679), Injaram (1708), Coringa (1759), Neelapalli (1751), Bendamurlanka (1751) and the Dutch made their presence in Palakollu (1613), Jagannathapuram (1734).

 The Subah of Deccan (i.e. Hyderabad) had 22 Circars and Rajamundry circar had 17 paraganas comprising 24 mahals in it with Injaram being on them.

 Possible Dutch presence

 In the west of Yanam, there are still Nīlikunḍīlu (Indigo wells).
 People say that the Dutch constructed a fort here.
 It is being called by locals as "saali kota" because previously weavers (Saalivandru) used to weave clothes.
 Some people believe that the Dutch used to keep their currency, minted in the mint at Neelapalli, in this fort.
-The Dutch were very active during seventeenth century and by the start of eighteen century, their presence in India became very nominal.
-The records office of Madras presidency do mention some file regarding Yanam dutch settlements when mentioning about the Godavery district records (Yanaon is an enclave in East Godavari district).
+The Dutch were very active during the seventeenth century and by the start of the eighteen century, their presence in India became very nominal.
+The records office of Madras presidency do mention some file regarding Yanam Dutch settlements when mentioning the Godavari district records (Yanaon is an enclave in East Godavari district).

 As per British records, the nearest Dutch settlements to Yanaon are Draksharam and Jaggernaikpoeram.
 At Injaram, a whopping number of 2000 weavers worked for the Dutch and around 700 for the English.
 As the textile industry flourished in Godavari districts where the French colony of Yanaon is an enclave, perhaps the Dutch may have made some presence in Yanaon as well.
 The Dutch factors in Draksharama refer to the villages of Dulla and Vemagiri as being particularly important sources of cloth.
 Perhaps they may have some trade relationship with the weavers of Yanaon.
 The Dutch must have left Yanaon well before the French arrival in 1723.